lfuelling/esx_redpill/README.md

 If you don't know what to do when in front of a terminal just type in "help", press enter and try to go from there.

 Otherwise you could learn how to use a shell, but note that most stuff you'll learn won't work in this mod.
-It's just scripted after all.
+(Do it anyway!
+Terminals rule (literally)!)

 -------------------------